blueOceanSustainableSolutions/Hexgrid/README.md

 ##HexGrid

 *HexGrid* is a program designed to create multi block meshes primary for CFD programs (and optionally for FE programs). *HexGrid* exports the mesh in a *CGNS* file.

 *HexGrid* is a *procedural* and *parametric* grid generator i.e. you write a program describing how to generate the grid.
-The program allows the definition of modifiable parameters for subsequent parametric studies.
+*HexGrid* allows the definition of modifiable parameters for subsequent parametric studies.

 *HexGrid* is developed on Ubuntu 18.04 LTS.
 For now this GitHub only contains Windows binary in the 'windows' sub-directory.